aes5001/5GIIK-testbed/README.md

 At this point, you can integrate your VIM account (OpenStack) to the service orchestrator (OSM).
 On your OSM machine execute the following.

 ```
-osm vim-create --name <a name for your VIM account> --user <admin or your tenant username> --password <the reuired password for your tenant account> --auth_url <url of your OpenStack dashboard>:5000/v3/ --tenant <admin or your related tanant name> --account_type openstack --config='{<possible additional configuration on your OpenStack platform>}'
+osm vim-create --name <a name for your VIM account> --user <admin or your tenant username> --password <the required password for your tenant account> --auth_url <url of your OpenStack dashboard>:5000/v3/ --tenant <admin or your related tanant name> --account_type openstack --config='{<possible additional configuration on your OpenStack platform>}'
 ```

 # Deploying Network Services